 Jari-Matti Latvala is a Finnish rally driver who entered the world of rally in 2002, at the age of 17.
-With 17 victories in the World Rally Championship events, he is the most successful rally driver among those who never won the world championship title.
+With eighteen victories in the World Rally Championship events, he is the most successful rally driver among those who never won the world championship title.
 He was a championship runner-up three times, in 2010 with Ford and two more times in 2014 and 2015 with Volkswagen.

 Latvala's career started in Scottish forests

 Jari-Matti was born on April 3, 1985, in Töysä, Finland.
 His father Jari was also a successful rally driver, so the young Jari-Matti was surrounded with racing cars from the earliest days.
 He learned to drive long before entering the teenage, practising with some legendary classic rally cars such was Ford Escort or Opel Ascona.

 At the age of 17, Jari-Matti's racing career began.
 Unlike a majority of Finnish rally drivers, he made his first rally steps in Scotland.
 He debuted in 2002 BTRDA Forest Rally Championship, driving Renault Clio RS.
 His first co-driver was Steve Harris and they went off the road in their first race.

 WRC debut at 2002 Rally of Great Britain

 During his maiden season, Latvala switched to Mitsubishi Lancer Evo VI and partnered with Carl Williamson as a co-driver.